etler/remark-unravel-mdx/README.md

-import remarkMdx from 'remark-mdx' import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import {remarkUnravelJsx} from 'remark-unravel-mdx'
+import remarkMdx from 'remark-mdx' import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import {remarkUnravelMdx} from 'remark-unravel-mdx'

 const file = readFileSync('example.mdx')

 const result = await remark()
   .use(remarkMdx)
-  .use(remarkUnravelJsx)
+  .use(remarkUnravelMdx)
   .use(remarkRehype)
   .use(rehypeStringify)
   .process(file)